sara-nl/clouddocs/VU-20171113/partB.markdown

 >**Food for brain:**
 >
-> 1. Create new files or folders in your `/data` directory.
-Logout and login again. *Are your changes still there?* Check with `ls /data/`.
+>1.
+Create new files or folders in your `/data` directory.
+Logout and login again.
+Are your changes still there?.
-> 2. Shut down the VM and start it again. *Do you see the files on the Ceph datablock?*
+>2.
+Shut down the VM and start it again.
+Do you see the files on the Ceph datablock?
 > Hint: when you start the VM the datablock is not automatically mounted.
-You should issue the mount command once again.
-> 3. Copy a file from your laptop to `/data`, e.g. with `scp filename ubuntu@145.100.5Q.RST:/data`.
+>3.
+Copy a file from your laptop to `/data`, e.g. with `scp filename ubuntu@145.100.5Q.RST:/data`.
 Log in to the VM and inspect the changes.

 ### BONUS _food for brain_

 In [Parts A](partA) & [B](.) of the workshop you have explored the UI and learnt how to import an _appliance_ from the Apps Marketplace.
 You also played with different storage solutions to hold data.
 Many users come to the HPC Cloud because they can install and run their favorite operating system.
 For example, Windows is very popular for some of our users.

 * Can you think of (and sketch) the steps that you would need to follow to create a VM running your favourite operating system?
 * Can you find three articles in the HPC Cloud Documentation that show how to install different operating systems from scratch?